Povidone-iodine: Eyes

 A buffered PVP-I solution of 2.5% concentration can be used for prevention of neonatal conjunctivitis, especially if it is caused by Neisseria gonorrhoeae, or Chlamydia trachomatis.
-It is currently unclear whether PVP-I is more effective in reducing the number of cases of conjunctivitis in neonates over other methods.
+It is unclear whether PVP-I is more effective in reducing the number of cases of conjunctivitis in neonates over other methods.
 PVP-I appears to be very suitable for this purpose because, unlike other substances, it is also efficient against fungi and viruses (including HIV and Herpes simplex).

 Pleurodesis

 It is used in pleurodesis (fusion of the pleura because of incessant pleural effusions).
 For this purpose, povidone-iodine is equally effective and safe as talc, and may be preferred because of easy availability and low cost.

 Vagina

 Vaginal suppositories can be used for treatment of bacterial vaginosis.

 Alternatives

-There is strong evidence that chlorhexidine and denatured alcohol used to clean skin prior to surgery is better than any formulation of povidone-iodine.
+There is strong evidence that chlorhexidine and alcohol used to clean skin prior to surgery is better than any formulation of povidone-iodine.

+While the 2016 World Health Organization guidelines recommended alcohol-based CHG Chlorhexidine for surgical skin preparation based on low-to-moderate quality evidence, subsequent clinical data has clarified this comparison.
+A large-scale 2024 non-inferiority trial involving over 3,300 patients undergoing cardiac or abdominal surgeries found that alcohol-based povidone-iodine is non-inferior to alcohol-based CHG Chlorhexidine in preventing surgical site infections (SSIs).